fshowalter/movielog/reviews/the-demons-baby-1998.md

 date: 2024-02-11
 ---

-Summarizing this one will prove challenging, here goes: In Warlord Era China, five demons posess a general and a cook to impregnate five women to give birth to demon babies who will bring about the end of the world.
+In Warlord Era China, two chefs and a rogue monk fight to stop the birth of five demon babies who will bring about the apocalypse.

-That synopsis gives little sense of the film's nature.
-After a voiceover plologue explaining the demons' legend over footage of blood-soaked claws and fangs floating in a womb, the film abaondons the horror genre in favor of a rom-com.
+That synopsis gives little sense of the film’s nature.
+After a voiceover prologue explains the demons’ legend over footage of blood-soaked claws and fangs floating in a womb, the film abandons the horror genre in favor of a rom-com.

 We meet our protagonist Day-Six, who, with his buddy/sidekick Ben, work as chefs for General Hsu.
-Their introduction sees them vollying a head of lettuce back and forth across the kitchen, superhuman soccer-style.
-We soon learn Day-Six harbors a crush on Little-Fish, an attendent to Hsu's five wives.
+Their introduction sees them volleying a head of lettuce back and forth across the kitchen, superhuman soccer-style.
+We soon learn Day-Six harbors a crush on Little-Fish, an attendant to Hsu’s five wives.
 Day-Six stammers and sweats around Little-Fish, but romance blooms.

-Parallel to this, the film proffers a melodramatic side-plot involving the five wives, who scheme and plot against one-another and even Hsu himself.
-This leads to one ending up dead, with Day-Six discovering the corpse.
+Parallel to this, the film proffers a melodramatic side-plot involving the five wives.
+They scheme and plot against one-another and even Hsu himself, leading to one ending up dead, with Day-Six discovering the corpse.

-Upon burying said corpse, the supernatural elements return, with the corpse coming back to life as a hopping vampire, to Day-Six and Y's horror.
-They're rescued by Chin Hai, a monk who sleeps in the local crypt to ensure the dead stay dead.
+Upon burying said corpse, the supernatural elements return, with the corpse coming back to life as a hopping vampire, to Day-Six and Ben’s horror.
+They’re rescued by Chin Hai, a monk who sleeps in the local crypt to ensure the dead stay dead.

-Anthony Wong plays Chin Hai with a charismatic panache remiscent of Errol Flynn and James Coburn.
+Anthony Wong—sporting impossible facial hair—plays Chin Hai with a charismatic panache reminiscent of Errol Flynn and James Coburn.
 When he quiets the dead by stuffing tofu into their mounts, Day-Six and Ben are confused.
-"Ghosts love tofu," says Wong, as though it were common knowledge.
+“Ghosts love tofu,” says Wong, as though it were common knowledge.

-From here, the film begins living up to its title, as Hsu's wives all find themselves pregnant with their bellies swelling to monsterous size within days.
-Said bellies then open lengthwise, revealing monsterous teeth that devour pets, then livestock, then members of Hsu's staff, as the film goes full bonkers.
-Think the Alien chest-buster by way of Frank hennelotter.
-Tentacles shoot out, ensnaring victims and pulling them into the gaping vagina-detataesque jaws.
-Copious blood sprays everywhere, gruesome remains lay strewn about.
+From here, the film lives up to its title, as Hsu’s wives find themselves pregnant with their bellies swelling to monstrous size within days.
+Said bellies then open lengthwise, revealing pointed teeth that devour pets, then livestock, then members of Hsu’s staff, as the film goes full bonkers.

+The practical effects charm.
+Think the Alien chest-buster by way of Frank Henenlotter.
+Tentacles shoot out, ensnaring victims and pulling them into the gaping vagina-dentataesque jaws.
+Copious blood sprays everywhere, gruesome remains litter the sets.

+The cinematography evokes Sam Raimi’s Evil Dead, with crash-zooms, back lights and jerky camera pans.

-Day-Six and Y summon Chin Hai for help, setting the stage for a memorable showdown where the three attempt to kill the wvies before they can birth their demon spawn.
-In one sequence Day-Six and Y creep up on one wife as she births a sac-covered fetus like a projectile, which Day-Six kicks over to Ben who volleys it back to Day-Six, recreating their introductory scene as Ben yells for Day-Six to "Kick it back in!"
+Day-Six and Ben summon Chin Hai for help and the three struggle to kill the wives before they can birth their demon spawn.
+In one sequence, Day-Six and Ben creep up on one wife as she births a sac-covered fetus like a projectile.
+Day-Six kicks it over to Ben who volleys it back to Day-Six, recreating their introductory scene as Ben yells for Day-Six to, “Kick it back in!”

-Great stuff, but it takes far too long to arrive.
-Its fifty minutes into the eight-five-minute runtime before the film makes the hard turn into gonzo horror.
-While I appreciate how writer-director Kant Leung calls back to the rom-com elements in the third act, such as the aforementioned soccor sequence, the pay-off isn't worth the time investment.
+Great stuff, but it takes too long to arrive.
+It’s fifty minutes into the eight-five-minute runtime before the film makes the hard turn into gonzo horror.
+While I appreciate how writer-director Kant Leung calls back to the rom-com elements in the third act, such as the aforementioned soccer sequence, the pay-off isn’t worth the time investment.
+The rom-com and melodramatic elements are passable at best, and unlike the third act, can’t stand on their own.

 Still, I applaud the ambition.
-Leung's reach exceeded his grasp, but his attempt at tying everything together gives the film an added resonance that may reward repeat viewings.
+Leung’s reach exceeded his grasp, but his attempt at tying everything together gives the film an added resonance that may reward repeat viewings.